 Student Ambassadors and Multicultural Recruiter-Ambassadors (MCRs)

-Ambassadors will staff the Ford Alumni Information Desk, give campus tours to visitors, call admitted students and act as a student representative at off-site recruitment events when needed.
-Duties also include asking and answering questions, referring questions to appropriate departments, working Duck Preview and Duck Days events, ensuring the accuracy of information given, and other duties as assigned.
-Our program is in the process of constant change and growth.
-Ambassadors are expected to be comfortable with change.
-Hours and shifts will vary based on need and your class schedule.
+Ambassadors will give campus tours to visitors and act as a student representative at off-site recruitment events when needed.
+Duties also include working Duck Preview and Duck Days events, serving on student panels, referring questions to appropriate departments, and other duties as assigned.

-While maintaining the same workload as all ambassadors, multicultural recruiter-ambassadors specifically focus their recruitment efforts on underrepresented students, especially in their close work and presentation of Connections open house events.
+While maintaining the same workload as all ambassadors, multicultural recruiters specifically focus their recruitment efforts on underrepresented students, especially through Connections open house events.
 These students have an in-depth knowledge of multicultural recruitment issues and a broad base of involvement with campus services and resources related to cultural diversity.